Not all real estate investments are created equal.

 These neighborhoods may be higher-risk, but they’re also higher-reward.
 Properties are more affordable, cash flow is higher, and tenants are more likely to stay long-term.
 Your dollar also will go further here, so there’s ample opportunity to purchase multiple properties, grow your portfolio, and mitigate some of that risk quickly and efficiently.

-As far as cons go, C and D Class neighborhoods tend to have higher crime rates, older homes requiring more maintenance, and tenants with potential credit risks.
-In these properties, finding an ideal tenant, who will pay rent on time and effectively maintain the property, is critical.
+As far as cons go, C and D Class neighborhoods tend to have higher crime rates, older homes requiring more maintenance, and residents with potential credit risks.
+In these properties, finding an ideal resident, who will pay rent on time and effectively maintain the property, is critical.

 So, with pros and cons for each class of neighborhood, where do real estate investors tend to gravitate?